Is Granting Emergency Leave During Probation Fair? Seeking Expert Opinions on Policy

 pon1965

-Most are treating the emergency leaves as advance leaves which they adjust after confirmation.
+Most employees are treating emergency leaves as advance leaves, which they adjust after receiving confirmation.

 fc.vadodara@nidrahotels.com

 Earned Leave/Privilege Leave eligibility is not 1 year but 240 days, but CL/SL can be availed as per the need from the very first month.
-Any leave exceed the credit can be termed as LWP
+Any leave exceeding the credit can be termed as LWP.

 NK SUNDARAM